mikerhodes/github-to-omnifocus/README.md

 # Add your GitHub Issues and PRs to Omnifocus

-A node.js application that adds Omnifocus tasks for:
+A Go application that adds Omnifocus tasks for:

 - GitHub Issues and PRs assigned to you.
 - GitHub PRs where your review has been requested.